 All modules are subject to review by questionnaires which are considered by the Curriculum Committee and Board of Studies (Graduate School).
-Changes to, or the introduction of new, modules, are considered at the Board of Studies and at the Faculty Teaching, Learning and Student Experience Committee.
+Changes to, or the introduction of new, modules, are considered at the Board of Studies and at the Faculty Learning, Teaching and Student Experience Committee.
 Student opinion is sought at the Staff-Student Committee and/or the Curriculum Committee.
+Student Representatives from the attendance programme are invited to attend the Curriculum Committee's and e-learning Student Representatives are asked to collate student feedback and report back to the administrator; this feedback is then feedback to the committee.
 New modules and major changes to existing modules are subject to approval by the Faculty, Teaching Learning and Student Experience Committee.
 Module evaluation questionnaires will be provided for all modules.